SebenJose/SebenJose/README.md

 I'm a computer science student passionate about game development. 🧠🎮
 I love bringing my ideas to life — turning something from my imagination into a real and interactive experience.
-In addition to game development, I'm currently exploring and improving my skills in front-end development as well.
+In addition to game development, I'm currently exploring and improving my skills in web development as well.

 ---